UAL-RE/redata-docs/README.md

 # redata-docs
-A repo to serve general documentation regarding ReDATA software
+A repo that provides general documentation for software pertaining to ReDATA, the University of Arizona Research Data Repository